CALL FOR PAPERS

 PARTICIPATION AND SELECTION PROCESS

 The workshop is open to all researchers, system developers and users who are involved with or have an interest in dependability at the architecture level.
 All prospective participants should submit an extended abstract, work-in-progress report or position paper.
-The submissions must conform to the proceedings publication format and should not exceed six pages, including all text, references, appendices, and figures.
+The submissions should be between 4 and 5 pages.
 They should explain the contribution to the field and the novelty of the work, making clear the current status of the work.
-Workshop paper submissions should be sent electronically (preferably in PDF format), by the submission date, to firstname.lastname@example.org.
+Workshop paper submissions should be sent electronically (preferably in PDF format), by the submission date, to email@example.com.

-of participants will be limited to 30, and it will be restricted to authors
+of participants will be between 20 and 30, and it will be restricted to